Complete Abstractions and Subclassical Modal Logics

 |15:00 - 15:30|

-Mooly SagivTel Aviv University, Or OzeriTel Aviv university, Oded PadonTel Aviv University, Noam RinetzkyTel Aviv UniversityMedia Attached
+Mooly SagivTel Aviv University, A: Or OzeriTel Aviv university, Oded PadonTel Aviv University, Noam RinetzkyTel Aviv UniversityMedia Attached